 - Partially Adopted (Continued Recommendation): PJM has implemented part of the recommendation made by the MMU, and the MMU continues to recommend total adoption of the recommendation.
 These recommendations continue to be included in the main sections of this report; - Partially Adopted (Recommendation Closed): PJM has implemented part of the recommendation made by the MMU, and the MMU has chosen to discontinue making the recommendation going forward.
-These recommendations are no longer included in the main sections of this report;

-- Not Adopted (Pending before FERC): PJM has not yet implemented any part of the recommendation made by the MMU, but the subject of the recommendation is pending FERC action; - Not Adopted (Stakeholder Process): PJM has not yet implemented any part of the recommendation made by the MMU, but the subject of the recommendation is pending stakeholder action; - Replaced by Newer Recommendation: a recommendation that was discontinued when the MMU issued a different recommendation which superseded the first; and - Withdrawn: The MMU no longer recommends the described action.
+These recommendations are no longer included in the main sections of this report; - Not Adopted (Pending before FERC): PJM has not yet implemented any part of the recommendation made by the MMU, but the subject of the recommendation is pending FERC action; - Not Adopted (Stakeholder Process): PJM has not yet implemented any part of the recommendation made by the MMU, but the subject of the recommendation is pending stakeholder action; - Replaced Newer Recommendation: recommendation that was discontinued when the MMU modified the recommendation; and - Withdrawn: The MMU no longer makes the recommendation.

-Table 2-1 shows the status of all recommendations reported by the MMU from 1999 through 2016.
-Over that time, 22 percent of all MMU recommendations have been adopted and 61 percent are not adopted.
-Of the 61 high priority recommendations, 19 (31 percent) have been adopted.
+Table 2-1 shows the status of all recommendations reported by the MMU from 1999 through 2017.
+Over that time, 23 percent of all MMU recommendations have been adopted, 35 percent have been adopted or partially adopted, and 61 percent are not adopted.
+Of the 66 high priority recommendations, 20 (30 percent) have been adopted.
 Table 2-1 includes past recommendations that are no longer included in this report.

-Table 2-1 Status of MMU reported recommendations: 1999 through 2016
+Table 2-1 Status of MMU reported recommendations: 1999 through 2017